 8 - Since this last digit is sometimes combined with the third number to derive information about an electrode, it can cause some confusion.
 The goal here is to communicate the flux/deoxiders and other ingredients used in the electrode coating.
 Coatings are designed for both the polarity of the power source and the welding position.
 Thus, you have to read the two digits together to know what's in the coating.
 The chart below gives you the recipe for all- position (1) and horizontal/flat (2) welding, along with the current types/polarties available for each rod designation.

 On occasion, you'll also come across numbers like E-8018-C1.
-The suffix at the end usually indicates alloys added to the weld metal.
-The most common are molybdenum, chromium (combined to form "chomoly"), and nickel.
+The suffix at the end usually indicates that alloys have been added to the weld metal.
+The most common are molybdenum, chromium and nickel.
 Here are a few examples:

 A1 - Carbon Moly